Easy Homemade Meyer Lemon Curd Recipe

 4.

-Remove the saucepan from the heat and carefully strain the curd through a fine-mesh sieve into a clean bowl.
-This step helps remove any lumps or bits of cooked egg, ensuring a smooth and velvety texture.
+Remove the saucepan from heat and strain the curd through a fine-mesh sieve into a clean bowl.
+This ensures a smooth, velvety texture by removing any lumps or bits of cooked egg.

 Mark as complete